amirahnasihah/frontend-development/04-intro-to-algorithms/02-array-algorithms/README.md

 ### What is your solution?

-Hint: Would it be easier if you sort the array first?
+Hint: Would it be easier if you sort the array first? (this question quite difficult)

 ```md
 <!-- your solution - (doesnt have to code, can be a pseudocode or methodology) -->